cferdinandi/adventure/content/rules.md

 To determine the outcome of an action, a player rolls a D20 and adds one of their stat modifiers based on what they're trying to do.
 The GM will tell you which stat to use.

+(*For negative stats, subtract the number from your die roll instead of adding it.*)

 | Roll | Outcome         | What it means                         |
 |------|-----------------|---------------------------------------|
 | 18+  | Success         | The player's action works as planned  |